-- (A.) These rules apply to civil proceedings in the probate division of the Court of Common Pleas of Belmont County, Ohio and to civil proceedings and Unruly/Delinquency proceedings in the juvenile division of the Court of Common Pleas of Belmont County, Ohio.
-These rules do not apply to Abuse, Dependency and Neglect cases in the juvenile division of the Court of Common Pleas of County, Ohio. - (B.) The Court will accept documents, pertaining to the cases described in paragraph 1 herein, by facsimile or electronic (email) transmission; however, the following documents will NOT be accepted by facsimile or email filings: original complaints; any document that requires a filing fee or deposit for cost; any document that requires the Clerk's Office to provide service; any document requiring to be certified or authenticated; transcripts of depositions; any notice of appeal; any document exceeding 10 pages in length. - (C.) The filing date of any documents transmitted by facsimile or by email during regular business hours of the Court shall be the time and date the documents were received by the Court's facsimile machine or as indicated by the computer utilized by the recipient clerk.
-Any documents filed by facsimile or by email and received after regular business hours shall be deemed filed the following business day. - (D.) A document filed by facsimile or email shall be accepted as the original and shall be filed by the attorney of record.
+- (A.) These rules apply to civil proceedings in the probate division of the Court of Common Pleas of Belmont County, Ohio and to civil proceedings and unruly/delinquency proceedings in the juvenile division of the Court of Common Pleas of Belmont County, Ohio.
+These rules do not apply to Abuse, Dependency and Neglect cases in the juvenile division of the Court of Common Pleas of County, Ohio. - (B.) The Court will accept documents, pertaining to the cases described in paragraph 1 herein, by facsimile or electronic (email) transmission; however, the following documents will NOT be accepted by facsimile or email filings: any document requiring to be certified or authenticated. - (C.) The filing date of any documents transmitted by facsimile or by email during regular business hours of the Court shall be the time and date the documents were received by the Court's facsimile machine or as indicated by the computer utilized by the recipient clerk.
+Any documents filed by facsimile or by email and received after regular business hours shall be deemed filed the following business day.
+Filings requiring payment will not be processed/filed until the party has contacted/spoken with the clerk by telephone to submit necessary credit card payment.
+Upon receipt of credit card payment, the filing will be processed and filed on said date. - (D.) A document filed by facsimile or email shall be accepted as the original and shall be filed by the attorney of record.
 All risks of transmission shall be borne by the sender. - (E.) All filings by facsimile shall be accompanied by a cover page that provides the following information: the date of transmission; the name, telephone number, and facsimile number of the person transmitting the documents; the case number and caption of the case in which the document is to be filed; the title of the document to be filed; the number of pages being transmitted.
 All email filings are to be submitted in PDF format (Word Documents/Formatting will not be accepted). - (F.) Any signature on documents transmitted by facsimile or email shall be considered that of the attorney or party that it purports to be for all purposes.
 If it is determined that the documents were transmitted without authority, the Court may order the filing stricken.